 Egypt New Kingdom has expanded from the Middle Kingdom of Egypt (2040-1782 BCE) and Second Intermediate period through which more people started in sending letters and also they started a well-organized writing system.

 That is not all as Egypt during that time had many diplomatic relationships and trade based on written contracts, treaties, letters between kings, and bills of sale.

 Among the most important festivals during the New Kingdom is “The Opet Festival”, which was celebrated for twenty days.
 The details of that festival are as following:

-Then the statue was transported to Luxor, by foot in earlier times, and later on a barge.
+- Then the statue was transported to Luxor, on foot in earlier times, and later on a barge.

 Interesting Facts About Egypt New Kingdom

 - About eleven pharaohs had the name Ramesses (or Ramses) during the Nineteenth and Twentieth Dynasties.
 And that is why that period is sometimes called the Ramesside period.

 - Queen Hatshepsut was among the few women who became pharaoh and she ruled Egypt for around 20 years.